Shallow Foundation – its 6 [ Types & Advantages ]

-A structure contains two parts one is known as superstructure and other is known as a substructure.
+A structure contains two parts one is known as the superstructure and the other is known as a substructure.
 The superstructure is above the ground or plinth level and the substructure is below the ground or plinth level.
 In the substructures, we provide a shallow foundation.

 A shallow foundation is responsible to transfer a load of the superstructure to the soil at the base of the substructure.
 If the bearing capacity of the soil is good and the structural load will not cause any settlement of the underlying soil layer, then you should be selected the shallow foundation.
 A shallow foundation is mostly used for residential building construction purposes.

 The function of the shallow foundation is to provide adequate support to the building structure which they carry.
-Foundation should imply load bearing capacity, to safely resist the effects of the various combination of the permanent and transient load transmitted to the founding strata, without any settlement and deformation.
+Foundation should imply load-bearing capacity, to safely resist the effects of the various combination of the permanent and transient load transmitted to the founding strata, without any settlement and deformation.

 The lowest part of the superstructure in which the foundation is known as a shallow foundation.
 Those foundations whos depth is usually not more than about 3 meters is termed as a shallow foundation.
 The foundation distributes the structural loads over a wide horizontal area at a shallow depth below the ground or plinth level.